Code-the-Dream-School/node-v3/assignments/11FrontEndJobsAPI.md

-Continue working in the `06-jobs-api` repository that you used for lessons 9 and 10\.
-Before you start, create a new branch as usual, with a branch name of `week12`.
-(Week 11 was a catch-up week, so you create the `week12` branch when the `week10` branch is active.)
+Continue working in the `06-jobs-api` repository that you used for lessons 9 and 10.
+Before you start, create a new branch as usual, with a branch name of `week11`.
+Remember to branch off the `main` branch after it was updated with your work from week 10 through merging your pull request.

 Create a directory called `public`.
 This is for the HTML and JavaScript files for the front end.
 The HTML code you will use is below.
 Put that in the `public` directory with a file name of `index.html`. (**Reminder:** You will have to change the form, which below is for a job, to match your data model).